linux-system-roles/test-harness/README.md

 To make changes to the CI environment, the changes should be first committed to the `master` branch, and deployed to the `staging` environment.
 Once they are confirmed to be working, the changes should be merged to the `production` branch and deployed to the `production` environment.
+For the centos7 based tests, use `linux-system-roles-centos7` for production and use `linux-system-roles-centos7-staging` for staging.

 Steps: